Generalized probabilities in statistical theories: Classical Probabilities

 \subsection{Kolmogorov}

-Kolmogorov presented his axiomatization of classical probability theory \cite{KolmogorovProbability} in the 30's as follows.
+Kolmogorov presented his axiomatization of classical probability theory~\cite{KolmogorovProbability} in the 1930s.
+It can be formulated as follows.
 Given an outcome set $\Omega$, let us consider a $\sigma$-algebra $\Sigma$ of subsets of $\Omega$.
-A probability measure will be a function $\mu$ such that
+A~probability measure will be a function $\mu$ such~that